Skip to Main Content

 • Searching library subscription and open access resources for course development (finding videos, ebooks, etc.)

-• One-on-one or group consultations for student, staff, and faculty research projects
+• One-on-one or group consultations on research projects

 Please use the options on the left to contact me or make a virtual appointment today!